What is a novel invention?

 What is anticipation or lack of novelty?

-For example, suppose your invention comprises three components – A, B & C – but your patent application includes an independent claim that recites merely A and B. If the examiner can find a prior art patent that shows both A and B, the examiner will reject this independent claim as being anticipated by the reference.
+For example, suppose your patent description discloses three components: A, B & C. However, your independent claim recites only A and B. If the examiner can find a prior art patent that shows both A and B, the examiner will reject this independent claim as being anticipated by the reference.

 Anticipation thus requires that all elements in a claim are found in a single piece of prior art.

-How to argue an invention is novel to overcome a 35 USC Section 102 rejection
+How to Argue Against a 35 USC Section 102 Rejection

-One way to respond to a Section 102 rejection is to argue that the prior art reference does not show all the claim elements seen by the examiner.
-In our above example, an applicant could argue that the prior art patent shows only A, but not B. Patent examiners will not be convinced by conclusory statements, so the applicant should elaborate on why the prior art reference fails to show a particular claim element.
-It may help to explain that what the examiner see as element B is in fact something entirely different.
+To respond to a Section 102 rejection, you can argue that the prior art reference does not show all the claimed elements seen by the examiner.
+In our above example, the applicant could argue that the prior art patent shows only A, but not B.

 Another option is to amend the claim.
 An applicant can amend a claim to clarify an element, add a new element or do both.